 Disclaimer: Partnerships & affiliate links help us create better content.
 Learn how.

-VPNs and torrenting are more intertwined than ever before, with the former best used as a method to provide enhanced privacy and anonymity when downloading the latter.
-After all, why would anyone turn down the opportunity to download free files, be it videos, music, ebooks, games, software, or any other form of digital media?
+Virtual private networks (VPNs) and torrenting are more intertwined than ever before, with the former used enhanced online privacy when downloading the latter.
+After all, why would anyone turn down the opportunity to download free files, be it videos, music, ebooks, games, or any other form of digital media?

-We’ve put together a guide detailing everything you could possibly need to know about using a VPN for torrenting.
-It includes legality, safety, and BitTorrent setup while using a VPN.
+We’ve put together a guide detailing everything you need to know about how to use a VPN for torrenting.
+This includes legality, safety, and BitTorrent setup.

-At worst, you’re likely to receive a letter from your ISP asking you to stop, or they may begin to throttle your speeds if you’re constantly downloading large files.
+At worst, you’re likely to receive a letter from your internet provider asking you to stop, or they may begin to throttle your speeds if you’re constantly downloading large files.

 A legal torrent is any file that is freely available to download online with no issues relating to copyright.

-There are many sources for legal torrents, with a large list that can be found here.
+There are many sources for legal torrents.
 The Vuze Wiki page notes that “Creative Commons” is an effective search term for legal torrents.